-3.12 Agreed Change: Septoria - Oats
+3.11 Agreed Change: Septoria - Oats

-Septoria is currently not listed in GTA Oat Trading Standards.
-Industry agreed with the decision of the Committee in 2018 to include a reference to this parameter in the Oat Standards.
+Septoria was previously not listed in GTA Oat Trading Standards.
+Industry was advised by the Committee in 2018 to include a reference to this parameter in the Oat Standards.

-Industry was previously advised that while it is acknowledged alignment with Grain Industry Association of Western Australia (GIWA) standards may be beneficial, it was considered that the existing photo in the VRSG applied in Western Australia for Septoria was not considered to be sufficiently reflective of market requirements for this quality parameter to be adopted in GTA Standards.
+Industry was also advised that while it is acknowledged alignment with Grain Industry Association of Western Australia (GIWA) standards may be beneficial, it was considered that the existing photo in the VRSG applied in Western Australia for Septoria was not considered to be sufficiently reflective of market requirements for this quality parameter to be adopted in GTA Standards.